CFlatFlat/Breath-of-Fire-II-Maeson-Anti-Nerf/readme.txt

 1.1:
 	-Fusion Anti-Nerf: Removed Katt's ability to fuse with Sana by herself.
 It did not occur to me that the fusion Maeson added was a full-on transformation rather than a simple strength increase.

+1.2:
+	-Transformation Freedom: Fixed Spar's fusion with Seso and Sana.

 Fusion Anti-Nerf: